Hit the Freeway: Commercial performance

-In Australia, the song debuted and peaked at number 46 on the ARIA Chart, only remaining on the chart for two weeks.
+In Australia, the song debuted and peaked at number 46 on the ARIA Singles Chart, only remaining on the chart for two weeks.
 It was also her lowest charting-single since "You Mean the World to Me" and her last single to chart in Australia.
-In Sweden, the song was her second lowest single, peaking at number 40, and was her last single to chart.
-In Switzerland, the song peaked at number 38, becoming her lowest charting-single ever there.
-In Belgium, the single proved to be better, reaching numbers 1 and 3, on the Wallonia and Flanders charts, respectively.
+In Sweden, the song was her second-lowest-charting single, peaking at number 40, and was her last single to chart.
+In Switzerland, the song peaked at number 38, becoming her lowest-charting single ever there.

 Music video

 The music video for "Hit the Freeway", directed by Charles Infante and Dave Meyers, was shot in Los Angeles, in September 2002.
 It tells the story of a woman leaving her cheating boyfriend.
 There are several shots of Braxton driving down the freeway while her ex follows her, trying to rekindle the relationship.